manav-chan/hash-table-in-C/README.md

 1. Convert the string to a large integer
 2. Reduce the size of the integer to a fixed range by taking its remainder mod m

+The variable a should be a prime number larger than the size of the alphabet.
+We're hashing ASCII strings, which has an alphabet size of 128, so we should choose a prime larger than that.